Large homogeneous submatrices

 A \zm matrix is \emph{totally balanced} if it does not contain any submatrix, whose columns are different and which has exactly two 1-entries in each of its rows and columns.
 In other words, none of its submatrices is the incidence matrix of a cycle of length at least 3.

 Totally balanced matrices (first studied by Lov\'asz \cite{L68} in connection with a hypergraph coloring problem) are well-examined objects in combinatorial optimization.
 Their importance comes from the fact that integer programs with totally balanced coefficient matrices can be easily solved.
-Indeed, the optimization problem can be solved greedily if the coefficient matrix does not contain $\Gamma= $ as a submatrix.
+Indeed, the optimization problem can be solved greedily if the coefficient matrix does not contain $\Gamma= $ as a submatrix, and as was shown in \cite{AF84,HKS85,L87}, a matrix is totally balanced if and only if its rows and columns can be rearranged to get a $\Gamma$-free matrix.
 (For more on optimization properties of balanced matrices, see the book of Berge \cite{BBOOK}.)
-As was shown in \cite{AF84,HKS85,L87}, a matrix is totally balanced if and only if its rows and columns can be rearranged to get a $\Gamma$-free matrix.
 As rearranging rows and columns does not affect homogeneous submatrices, \Cref{thm:2} shows that totally balanced matrices have large homogeneous submatrices.

 \begin{corollary} Every totally balanced $n\times n$ matrix contains an $cn \times cn$ homogeneous submatrix with some $c\ge 1/20$. \end{corollary}